Quantum Reduction of Finding Short Code Vectors to the Decoding Problem: Introduction

-This problem really corresponds to decode the code $\CC$ which is the $k$-dimensional vector space generated by the rows of $\Gm$:
+This problem really corresponds to decoding the $k$-dimensional vector space $\CC$ ($\ie$, the code) generated by the rows of $\Gm$:

-\textit{i.e.} we are given the noisy codeword $\cv + \ev$ where $\cv$ belongs to $\CC$ and we are asked to find the error $\ev$ (or what amounts to the same, the original codeword $\cv$).
-This problem for random codes has been studied for a long time and despite many efforts on this issue, the best algorithms are exponential in the codelength $n$ in the regime where $t$, $k$ and $n-k$ are all linear in $n$.
+We are given the noisy codeword $\cv + \ev$ where $\cv$ belongs to $\CC$ and we are asked to find the error $\ev$ (or what amounts to the same, the original codeword $\cv$).
+This problem for random codes has been studied for a long time and despite many efforts on this issue, the best algorithms are exponential in the codelength $n$ in the regime where $t$ and $k$ are linear in $n$.

-Usually this decoding problem is considered in the regime where the code rate $R \eqdef \frac{k}{n}$ is fixed in $(0,1)$ and $q=2$, but there are also other interesting parameters for cryptographic applications.
-For instance, the Learning Parity with Noise problem (LPN) corresponds to $\decP(q,n,k,t)$ where $n$ is the number of samples, $k$ the length of the secret while the error is sampled according to a Bernoulli distribution of fixed rate $t/n$.
-As the number of samples in LPN is unlimited, this problem really corresponds to decoding a code of rate arbitrarily close to $0$.
+Usually this decoding problem is considered, for the Hamming weight $|\vec{e}| \eqdef \sharp \{ i \in \llbracket 1,n \rrbracket, \quad e_{i}\neq 0 \}$, in the regime where the code rate $R \eqdef \frac{k}{n}$ is fixed in $(0,1)$ and $q=2$, but there are also other interesting parameters for cryptographic applications.
+For instance, the Learning Parity with Noise problem ($\LPN$) corresponds to $\decP(2,n,k,t)$ where $n$ is the number of samples, $k$ the length of the secret while the error is sampled according to a Bernoulli distribution of fixed rate $t/n$.
+As the number of samples in $\LPN$ is unlimited, this problem really corresponds to decoding a code of rate arbitrarily close to $0$.

 While the security of many code-based cryptosystems relies on the hardness of the decoding problem, it can also be based on finding a ``short'' codeword (as in \cite{MTSB12} or in \cite{AHIKV17,BLVW19,YZWGL19} to build collision resistant hash functions), a problem which is stated as follows.